General Information - What is Homeschooling?

 Note: This summary does not constitute the giving of legal advice.
 For more information, contact HSLDA (Home School Legal Defense Association) at 540-338-5600 or www.hslda.org.
 HSLDA offers legal protection to homeschoolers across the nation.
 The cost is $100 per year per family.

-Medical Requirements.
+Medical Requirements in Oklahoma.
 Check the Oklahoma State Department of Health for information on immunization requirements in Oklahoma.

 (top of page)